kumuluz/kumuluzee-samples/jax-ws/README.md

 }
 ```

-Customer is an Java POJO with get and set methods, for example:
+Customer is a POJO with get and set methods, for example:
 ```java
 public class Customer {